rackerlabs/technical-blog/content/blog/2021/2021-01-08-expand-your-crm-beyond-sales/index.md

 ### We can help

-<a class="cta purple" id="cta" href="https://www.rackspace.com/sap">Contact
+<a class="cta blue" id="cta" href="https://www.rackspace.com/applications/salesforce">Contact us</a> to learn how
-us</a> to learn how your organization can benefit from a CRM and all the tools it can offer.
+your organization can benefit from Salesforce and all the tools it can offer.

-RelationEdge helps companies implement Salesforce—providing a custom engineered solution that will allow you to better market, sell, and service your customers.
+Rackspace helps companies implement Salesforce—providing a custom engineered solution that will allow you to better market, sell, and service your customers.
 Then we provide ongoing services and support, evolving the platform to meet changing business needs and ensuring you continue to get the most value from your investment over time.

-You can also click on [chat now](https://www.rackspace.com/) and start the conversation.